decentraland/adr/content/ADR-203-social-ws-login.md

 - The information is stored in memory, which may be a replication of what is in Redis.
 - [dcl-rpc](https://github.com/decentraland/rpc-rust) needs to be expanded to allow connection identification and specific information storage.
 Currently, a global context is stored for the entire service, but a way to identify the client (there is no IP address or socket, only user_id) needs to be found.
 Additionally, `dcl-rpc` currently does not expose the connection because it is abstracted.
 - Client-side logic is more complex, as it must ensure that the first message sent is the login message.
-- As the service has a state, then it makes more complex to scale horizontally, as a new login is required when reconnecting with another node, even using the same token.
+- As the service has a state, then it makes it more complex to scale horizontally, as a new login is required when reconnecting with another node, even using the same token.
-- Websockets support automatic reconnection, in this case if the server restarts and loses the memory state and reconnects to the user, then the login information will be lost.
+- Websockets support automatic reconnection, in this case, if the server restarts and loses the memory state and reconnects to the user, then the login information will be lost.

 ### Solution 1.b: the login message is sent by the Server